gamerhat18/cybrdise-blog-hugo/content/posts/quick-vm.md

     - [The Verge Article](https://www.theverge.com/2018/10/6/17944966/microsoft-windows-10-october-2018-update-documents-deleted-issues-windows-update-paused)
     - [Windows Central Article](https://www.windowscentral.com/windows-10-october-2018-update-seems-be-deleting-users-data)

 - **Security, or the lack thereof. **Millions of new Viruses and Malware EVERY MONTH**.
-Absolutely not worth explaining further, as everyone of us is aware about it.**
+Absolutely not worth explaining further, as everyone is aware about it.**

 The problems have been amplified since the launch of Windows 10 and this situation has demanded a solution for millions in the past decade.